AnniesAnalytics/Breaking-into-tech-as-a-data-professional/README.md

 * Ways to learn about programming
 * Juptyr Notebooks
 * R Functions Learned in the Google Course (with examples)
+* Creating a new R MarkDown File Actity (hands on instructions)

 ## The Basics
 ### How to